Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Time-reversal-symmetric non-Hermitian spectra and the toric code ground states

-This establishes $\mathbb{Z}_2 \times \mathbb{Z}_2$ topological order in the non-Hermitian spectrum.
-Based on the four states distinguished by the combinations of topologically protected closed Fermi cuts, we construct the analogy to the ground-state manifold of the toric code in an exemplary model.
+Based on the four configurations of time-reversal-symmetric non-Hermitian spectra distinguished by the combinations of topologically protected closed Fermi cuts, we construct the analogy to the ground-state manifold of the toric code in an exemplary model.
 Any closed Fermi cut is mapped to a non-contractible loop of flipped spins in the toric code, and the four different ground states are represented by $(m_x,m_y)\in\{(0,0),(1,0),(0,1),(1,1)\}$.
 The ground-state manifold is realized by the tunable non-Hermitian system with the Bloch Hamiltonian

-where $s_{\bm{k}}=m_y \,k_x+ m_x \, k_y$ and $a_{\bm{k}}=m_x \, k_x- m_y \, k_y$.
-Figure~\ref{fig:models} showcases the four topologically distinct states of the non-Hermitian toric-code analog and highlights the non-trivially closed Fermi cuts.
-In parallel to the toric-code ground state, the non-Hermitian model realizes two logical bits, albeit classical bits.
-The spectrum of the non-Hermitian system is a classical object and this translates to the nature of the bits.
-Their value is given by the topological invariants, $m_x$ and $m_y$, and creating an EP pair and threading it through the Brillouin zone results in a single bit flip.